conda/conda/docs/source/user-guide/install/macos.rst

 Updating Anaconda or Miniconda
 ==============================

 #.
-Open a Terminal window.
+Open a terminal window.

 #.
 Navigate to the ``anaconda`` directory.